gliboc/simeon/README.md

 ### miniSQL

 `ast.ml` contains the miniSQL AST defined according to the grammar.
 Such expressions can be parsed from the miniSQL language using the code in `parser.mly`

+`ast_trans.ml` contains function for transforming the AST in order, for example, to eliminate the IN and NOT IN conditions (ie. transform them into JOIN statements).

 The file `compiler.ml` translates the miniSQL ast to the relational algebra.